-It was five years ago that a peanut allergy came home to roost at 1840 Farm.
+It was many years ago that a peanut allergy came home to roost at 1840 Farm.
 Since then, we’ve become a nut free house.
 We’ve been creative and learned how to modify some of our family’s favorite recipes to exclude nuts and still include great flavor.
 This take on our old recipe for peanut brittle does just that with amazing results.

 By substituting Wheat Nuts for peanuts, we can safely enjoy the taste of peanut brittle while leaving the nuts behind.
 The taste is still that wonderful mixture of crunchy burnt sugar with a lovely nutty flavor and hint of salt.

 This brittle recipe is foolproof and tastes delicious.
 Best of all, it allows us to enjoy the taste of great peanut brittle without the peanuts.
 If you don’t live with nut allergies, you could easily use peanuts instead.